Agricultural Industry Advisory Group

 Mitchell Clapham – Ilford

-Mitchell has 30 years' experience as a grazier running beef and dairy cattle, sheep and wool production.
-He currently trades steers.
-Mitchell has represented farmers on NSW Farmers at local and district levels for 30 years.
-The last 2 years as executive councillor on NSW Farmers Association serving as chairman of the Conservation and Resource Management Committee.
+Mitchell has 30 years' experience as a grazier running beef and dairy cattle, sheep and wool production and currently trades steers.
+Mitchell has represented farmers on NSW Farmers at local and district levels for 30 years - the last two years as executive councillor on NSW Farmers Association, serving as chairman of the Conservation and Resource Management Committee.